FireguiQueen/fastfetch/README.md

-# fastfetch
+# Nixiefetch
-My own config for fastfetch
+My own configs for fastfetch.

 ## Automatically run Fastfetch on terminal startup
 1. Open your .bashrc file (this runs every time a new terminal session starts):  `nano ~/.bashrc`